epsilon537/boxlambda/docs/prerequisites.md

 ### Perl (optional)

 Perl is only required if you would like to tinker with the usb_hid_host firmware.
+Your system most likely already has Perl installed.
+If not:

 ```
-sudo apt-get install perl* on Ubuntu).
+sudo apt-get install perl.
 ```

 ### Gforth (optional)